 8. President Franklin Pierce's Politics and Economics

 In the wake of the Compromise of 1850, President Franklin Pierce pursued an aggressive agenda of expansion.
 In this lesson, find out why it inflamed sectional tensions, and why he wasn't re-nominated for a second term.

 9. William Clark: Biography, Expedition & Facts

 Most of us have heard of the 'Lewis and Clark Expedition,' but probably know little about who William Clark actually was.
-In this lesson we will learn about William Clark.
-We will explore the role he played in the famous 'Lewis and Clark Expedition.'
+In this lesson, we will learn about William Clark and explore the role he played in the famous 'Lewis and Clark Expedition.'

 Earning College Credit